ThejaX129/Customstyles/README.md

 # now
-{:.code-simple}it's best to wait for a few minutes to make sure you sync the latest version.
+{:.intro-paragraph}it's best to wait for a few minutes to make sure you sync the latest version.

 ## Headers (H2)
 {:.note}Make sure you don't use the single # for any headers.
 Only the title of your article should be an H1.
 This isn't just a visual thing, this will impact your SEO score in google.